objektwerks/scala.graalvm/README.md

 Scala Graalvm
 -------------
->Akka-Http server built and deployed to Graalvm.
+>Pekko-Http server built and deployed to Graalvm.

 Install
 -------